readthedocs/readthedocs.org/docs/automation-rules.rst

 -----

 The order your rules are listed in  :guilabel:`Admin` > :guilabel:`Automation Rules` matters.
-Each action will be executed in that order, so first rules have a higher priority.
+Each action will be performed in that order, so first rules have a higher priority.

 You can change the order using the up and down arrow buttons.